-IMPORTANT UPDATE — July 31, 2020: Effective Oct.
-2, 2020, government filing fees will increase for marriage-based green card applications filed from within the United States, as well as for naturalization applications.
+On Oct.
+2, 2020, government filing fees increased for marriage green card applications filed from within the United States, as well as for citizenship applications.
 Total fees for green card applications filed from outside the United States will decrease very slightly.
 See our breakdown of the new fees here.

 U.S. Citizenship and Immigration Services (USCIS) wants to dramatically increase fees for immigrants and visa applicants — but how does the new proposal compare with past increases?

 Would-be immigrants to the United States have had to pay application fees for more than a century, but it’s only in recent decades that fees have become a major part of the way the U.S. immigration system is funded.

 Immigration costs used to be set by Congress, but in 1968 lawmakers decided to let agencies set their own fees.
 The floodgates really opened, though, in 1988, when lawmakers allowed USCIS’s predecessor, the Immigration and Naturalization Service (INS), to self-fund using fee revenues without seeking regular congressional approval.

 That revolutionized the funding of immigration services.
 In 1990, the INS still got more than 76% of its $1.1 billion budget from congressional appropriations, meaning money paid to the government by taxpayers.
 By 2002, though, taxpayer funding made up just 15% of USCIS’s $1.5 billion budget, with virtually everything else coming from fees.

 That trend has only continued: as of 2019, the USCIS budget includes just $132 million in taxpayer funds, almost all of which is used to pay for the E-Verify system.
 Virtually everything else that USCIS does is funded with the $4.6 billion in fees that it collects from immigrants and visa applicants.